New! The Planning Platform Your Teams Will Love – Learn more

 As the world transitions to hybrid, more variables will be introduced to the everyday work experience – making it increasingly difficult to coordinate and work with colleagues.
 In fact, Adam Grant has stated that “the first and perhaps cardinal sin of hybrid work is a lack of coordination.”
 Many solutions are stuck trying to solve today’s hybrid challenges with yesterday’s facilities management tools – making it impossible for employees to know where the best place to work is or, more importantly, who they can actually work with.

-The pandemic didn’t just created the hybrid working model out of no where, it has simply accelerated the trend.
-In fact the trend started in the early 2000s when the internet became good enough to be reliably used at home.
+The pandemic didn’t just create the hybrid working model out of nowhere, it has simply accelerated the trend.
+In fact, the trend started in the early 2000s when the internet became good enough to be reliably used at home.
 In Hybrid 1, the work desk could be anywhere, as long as there was an electrical socket and an ethernet cable.

 Shortly after this came Hybrid 1.5 – the birth of WiFi.
 WiFi meant that employees were no longer tethered to the desk by an ethernet cable.
 There were still some physical barriers though and it wasn’t until the Blackberry, and subsequently the iPhone, that work could truly happen anywhere and at any time.
 The iPad catalyzed the *bring your own device* (BYOD) movement and the global investment in WiFi infrastructure went into overdrive.
 The canvas was now set for people to work anywhere because the tools for work were now untethered from the office.